The Scarlet Letter (2004 film)

 The Scarlet Letter was released in October 28, 2004 on South Korea.
+The film was Lee's last feature-length acting performance before her death in February 2005.

 Plot

-Lee Ki-hoon is an alpha male homicide detective; intelligent and with animal instincts.
+Lee Ki-hoon is an alpha male homicide detective: intelligent and with animal instincts.
 His wife, classical cellist Han Soo-hyun, is submissive and seemingly perfect.
 Meanwhile, he is carrying on a passionate affair with his mistress Choi Ga-hee, a sultry jazz singer at a nightclub.
 Ki-hoon lives a double life by moving back and forth between these two women, who also happen to be schoolmates from high school.
 One day Ki-hoon goes to a murder scene and there he meets Ji Kyung-hee, a woman accused of murdering her husband.